syncfusion-content/javascript-docs/js/api/ejMenu.md

 ### fields `object`
 {:#members:fields}

-Fields used to bind the data source and it includes following field members to make databind easier.
+Fields used to bind the data source and it includes following field members to make data bind easier.

 #### Default Value